Alpina B6 (F12): B6 Edition 50

 Unveiled at the 2015 Geneva Motor Show, the Edition 50 is a limited production variant of the B6 available in coupé and convertible bodystyle only.
 The Edition 50 has a modified version of the 4.4-litre twin-turbocharged V8 engine found in the standard B6 generating a maximum power output of 608 PS at 6,000 rpm and 590 lbft of torque at 3,500 rpm.
 This was the most powerful engine ever built by Alpina at the time.

-The 8-speed ZF automatic transmission had a limited slip differential included as standard.
+The driveline uses the 8-speed ZF automatic transmission, and the rear axle had a limited slip differential included as standard.
 The Edition 50 had a 17 kg lighter Akrapovic titanium exhaust system and 20-inch forged multi-spoke alloy wheels exclusive to the model which reduced the weight by a further 15.6 kg.

 The Edition 50 was only available with classic Alpina blue or classic Alpina Green body colours with optional Alpina pinstripes.
 The interior had a Forest Green and black Nappa leather upholstery with contrast yellow stitching and ceramic finishing on the centre console paying homage to the 1982 B7 S Turbo.
 The stainless steel Edition 50 door sills had founder Burkard Bovensiepen's signature.
 The car had a plaque signifying the production number of the 50 units produced.